 You're probably familiar with the idea that lasers have revolutionized many industries.
 But were you aware that they've even expanded into dental care?
 While this is an exciting breakthrough, more scientific studies should be done for this periodontal disease treatment option.
 We recommend speaking with your dental professional about what your unique treatment plan should look like.
-Let's go over what periodontal disease is, how laser therapy works, and its known risks and benefits.
+Let's go over what periodontal disease is, how laser gum surgery works, and its known risks and benefits.

 Understanding Periodontal Disease

-Periodontal or gum disease is an infection of the supporting tissues and bone that hold your teeth in place.
-It's an advanced stage of infection in your gums.
-If discovered while still in the stage known as gingivitis, it can be reversed with a rigorous oral care routine.
-But periodontal disease requires professional intervention.
-The condition mainly affects adults in their 30s and 40s, according to the National Institute of Dental and Craniofacial Research (NICDR).
-The risk factors for periodontal disease include:
+Periodontal or gum disease is an infection of the gums and other supporting tissues and bone that hold your teeth in place.
+If discovered while still in the early stage, known as gingivitis, it can be reversed with a rigorous oral care routine.
+But periodontal disease, the more advanced stage, requires professional intervention.

 • Poor oral hygiene